chapel-lang/chapel/frontend/doc/file-format.rst

 uAST Section
 ------------

-The uAST section consists of serialized uAST entries.
+The uAST section consists of serialized uAST entries in the order they appear within the file.
 The top-level entries are concatenated.
 Note that the symbol table can point to an individual entry.

 IDs are not stored here.
 They are recomputed when the uAST is read.